 Myvatn lake is an unearthly place located in North Iceland.
 Created by the repeated intense volcanic activities, the unique surrounding with crater crowd above the ground has been attracting wonder-seekers and nature lovers for ages.
 The lake is in the north where many exquisite sceneries and attractions are located.
 If you are traveling in the area, make sure to pay a visit to this delicate reserve.
 Later you can dip in Myvatn Nature Bath to immerse yourself in the hot spring under the sky.

-Observing Wildlife In Iceland
+Observing Wildlife in Iceland

 You can go on a whale watching tour from Reykjavik all year or from Dalvik between February 17th and November.
 Many whale species swim near Iceland in North Atlantic Ocean.
-The most common types that people can see on a whale watching tour are humpbacks, blue whales, minke whales, white-beaked dolphins and harbor porpoises.
-Occasionally, a whale will jump out of the ocean and make the crowd on boat go wild.
+The most common types that people can see on a whale watching tour are humpbacks, blue whales, minke whales, white-beaked dolphins, and harbor porpoises.
+Occasionally, a whale will jump out of the ocean and make the crowd on the boat go wild.
 It will be such a precious and sensational moment when you are there.

 Iceland is a heavenly place for bird lovers.
 More than 300 bird species living in Iceland or migrating to Iceland every summer.
 The Puffins are often seen between May and September around Iceland as shown in the map below.